spack/spack/lib/spack/docs/workflows.rst

 union of the directory hierarchies of a number of installed packages;
 it is similar to the directory hierarchy that might exist under ``/usr/local``.
-The files of the view's installed packages are brought into the view by symbolic or hard links, referencing the original Spack installation.
+The files of the view's installed packages are brought into the view by symbolic links or hard links, referencing the original Spack installation, or a copy / relocate.

 A combinatorial filesystem view can contain more software than a single-prefix view.
 Combinatorial filesystem views are created by